contactandyc/another-c-library/10_binary_search_trees.md

 3. If a node has a right child, then add two bytes to conflict check
 4. Determine the length of each node at the beginning to simplify the computation.

 To solve this, the first thing I did is create a copy of the tree which consists of the position of each node, the printed_key, the length of the printed_key, and the depth of the node from its parent (1 if directly beneath parent).
 Because we are making a copy of the tree, we also need a parent, left, and right pointer.
+I created a number of helper functions to make this work which are all declared as static so they don't conflict with the global namespace.

 The structure of the node looks like...
 ```c